Human Services (HSRV) 400

 |Assignment 4: Reflective Paper||10%|

-To receive credit for this course, you must complete the four written assignments and the final exam and achieve a composite course grade of at least 50 per cent.
+To receive credit for this course, you must achieve minimum of 50 percent on the final examination, and a composite course grade of at least 50 percent.

 The course is taught with a combination of online resources and academic support.
 All material is found online or in the course itself.